json-schema-org/website/pages/implementers/interfaces.md

 `EvaluationContext` → Boolean
 :::

-An API which produces a simple boolean result indicating an instance\'s validity under a schema.
+An API which produces a simple boolean result indicating an instance's validity under a schema.

 ### Two-Argument Validation